RACV fleet of various roadside assistance vehicles parked on a field.

 RACV’s first magazine was published in 1922 as a supplement to The Australian Motorist.
 Three years later a full monthly journal was launched, simply called R.A.C.V.
 With beautiful hand-illustrated jazz-age covers, it contained popular regular columns such as A Glance Beyond the Bonnet, with motoring news by Wayfarer.
 In 1928 it was re-named the Royal Auto Journal.

 The Radiator, a black-and-white publication in newspaper format, arrived in 1936.
 According to the historian Graeme Davison, its national war-time circulation was second only to the Australian Women’s Weekly.
 It published essential advice on topics such as the use of alternative fuels during petrol rationing.
-In 1953 a new full-colour magazine, Royalauto, was launched and has since transformed into the current bimonthly member magazine RA, published in print and online.
+In 1953 a new full-colour magazine, Royalauto, was launched, which later became the bimonthly member magazine RA, published in print and online.
+Today, content continues to be published in the News & lifestyle section of the RACV website.

 Image credit: Royalauto cover detail, May 1955, depicting a member calling for roadside assistance.